 Non-detained juveniles will usually have an intake meeting within 2-3 weeks after our office receives the referral from the police.
 If it is determined that the juvenile needs to go to Court, then Court (Adjudication) will be scheduled once all the co-conspirators (if any) have been interviewed which usually ends up being within 3-6 weeks from the intake date.

-The juvenile probation department makes a strong effort to involve each juvenile's parents in his treatment while under probation supervision.
-Some duties and expectations that we have of parents would be to report any probation violations to us (including curfew, drug use, etc), cooperate with any in home counseling services that our department might place in the home and give input and feedback regarding to potential treatment and placement options if those decisions come up in the course of treatment.
+The juvenile probation department makes a strong effort to involve each juvenile's parents or guardians in their child's treatment while under probation supervision.
+Some duties and expectations that we have of parents include: to report any probation violations to us (including curfew, drug use, etc.), cooperate with any counseling services that our department might initiate and to provide input and feedback regarding potential treatment and placement options if those decisions come up in the course of treatment.
 Parents are also asked, whenever possible, to provide transportation to community service, young offender classes and any other program that is run by our department at the courthouse.

 Our department does have the ability to hold parents accountable through the Court process if, for instance, the parent refuses to cooperate with some type of family or in home counseling.
 This option is rarely taken and most probation officers use the power of persuasion and their communication skills to try to get parents on board with the treatment that we are trying to put into place.